leilaZ1111/02-0-learn-react-steps/README.md

-# Just small project to learn how to State in React
+# Just small project to learn how to use State in React